awslabs/clickstream-web/README.md

 - **appId (Required)**: the app id of your project in control plane.
 - **endpoint (Required)**: the endpoint path you will upload the event to AWS server.
 - **sendMode**: EventMode.Immediate, EventMode.Batch, default is Immediate mode.
 - **sendEventsInterval**: event sending interval millisecond, works only bath send mode, the default value is `5000`
 - **isTrackPageViewEvents**: whether auto record page view events in browser, default is `true`
 - **isTrackUserEngagementEvents**: whether auto record user engagement events in browser, default is `true`
 - **isTrackClickEvents**: whether auto record link click events in browser, default is `true`
 - **isTrackSearchEvents**: whether auto record search result page events in browser, default is `true`
 - **isTrackScrollEvents**: whether auto record page scroll events in browser, default is `true`
+- **isTrackPageLoadEvents**: whether auto record page load performance events in browser, default is `false`
 - **pageType**: the website type, `SPA` for single page application, `multiPageApp` for multiple page application, default is `SPA`.
-This attribute works only when the attribute `isTrackPageViewEvents`'s value is `true`.
+This attribute works only when the attribute `isTrackPageViewEvents`'s value is `true`
 - **isLogEvents**: whether to print out event json for debugging, default is false.
 - **authCookie**: your auth cookie for AWS application load balancer auth cookie.
 - **sessionTimeoutDuration**: the duration for session timeout millisecond, default is 1800000